-As part of the response to COVID-19 all outsourced third party service providers have successfully implemented business continuity processes such as working from home.
-This has meant that the service levels received by the Group have been maintained in this difficult time.
+As part of the response to Covid-19 all outsourced third party service providers have successfully implemented business continuity processes such as working from home.
+This has meant that the service levels received by the Group have been maintained.

 Reliance on key individuals